ekote/computer-vision-for-biomedical-images-processing/README.md

-# Computer Vision for biomedical images processing
+# Computer Vision for Biomedical Images Processing

+This repo contains some models, algorithms, and implemented methods used by [Estera Kot](https://www.linkedin.com/in/esterakot/) - a PhD Candidate at [Warsaw University of Technology, Faculty of Electrical Engineering](https://www.ee.pw.edu.pl/) - created for a her PhD thesis purpose.

 [![DOI](https://zenodo.org/badge/286538177.svg)](https://zenodo.org/badge/latestdoi/286538177)